 In a previous Psychology Today post, “The Case of Boredom: Enduring Empty Time,” I argued that to be bored means to be bored with myself, “I cannot stand the presence of myself at this moment; I would prefer to be distracted from myself.”
 Therein lies the solution to boredom.
 It is all about self-regulation.
 Successful self-regulation involves several components, but in essence, it means that we are able to cope with unpleasant feelings that we have in a given situation that is not under our control.
 Social isolation is such a situation.
 We have no direct physical contact with our friends and colleagues from work.
 We cannot distract ourselves in the local pub or cinema.
 What can we do?

 A quick summary of our study.
 What did we do and what did we find?
 Of course, we could not isolate people for several weeks.
 We had 99 people wait alone in an empty room for 7.5 minutes and afterward asked them to report their impressions regarding the experienced time and their emotional reactions to the situation.
 As expected, boredom was associated with the feeling of time passing slowly.
 Time stretched when people felt bored.
-We also were interested in individual differences related to self-control.
+We also were interested in individual differences related to self-regulation.
 Here, we found clear evidence that people who were more able to emotionally self-regulate in daily life, as assessed with a questionnaire, were less aware of time during the waiting situation and had lower levels of boredom.

-What does self-control mean?
+What does self-regulation mean?
 We know the escape routes we can take to counteract boredom: we switch on the TV, surf the web, listen to our favorite music, or read a book.
 That is instrumental in coping with a situation, which is important in times of a pandemic.
 In essence, it means you should get absorbed in an activity so that you are less aware of yourself and the passage of time.

 However, in the waiting situation in our study, individuals had no means of distraction.
 We had taken away everything, the cellphone, books, anything that could be distracting, and the subjects were confined in a boring room.
 This requires emotional coping and cognitive restructuring.
-Individuals with more self-control can cope with the situation better, as they can self-regulate by briefly re-thinking the situation.
+Individuals with more self-regulation capacities can cope with the situation better, as they can self-regulate by briefly re-thinking the situation.
 For example, they could say to themselves, “We often complain that, due to our busy lives, we do not have enough time.
 Now, in the waiting room, just for a few minutes, I have time for myself, I can relax.”
 That is emotional coping.